lombardo-chcg/lombardo-chcg.github.io/_posts/30/2017-07-29-sbt-basics.md

 # Hello from sbt starter pack!
 {% endhighlight %}

 Sweet.
-Now let's Dockerize it to complete the starter back.
+Now let's Dockerize it to complete the starter pack.

 {% highlight bash %}
 touch Dockerfile